 In most cases, gummy vitamins made with sugar will not cause a problem.
 However, it is possible to overdose on some vitamins.
+Vitamin D, Vitamin A and Iron are the most common ones to overdose on.
 If your dog has eaten a whole bottle of gummy vitamins, then it’s a good idea to call the vet.

 On the other hand, if the gummy vitamins contained xylitol, this could lead to xylitol toxicity in your dog, which is a medical emergency.